qiwi/primitive-storage/README.md

 * [memory-cache](https://www.npmjs.com/package/memory-cache) is good enough, but `setTimeout` for each entry set looks redundant (0.2.0)
 * [data-store](https://www.npmjs.com/package/data-store) — very nice, but only synchronous saving is supported, no debouncing, no ttl (2.0.1)
 * [node-cache](https://www.npmjs.com/package/node-cache) — pretty OK.
 Callbacks and events are supported.
 But no JSON.stringify handling, no persistency out of box (4.2.0)
-* [CacheFactory](https://github.com/jmdobry/CacheFactory) — perfect. localStorage, api, docs — everything is ok, but no file saving mechanism.
+* [CacheFactory](https://github.com/jmdobry/CacheFactory) — brilliant. localStorage, api, docs — everything is ok, but no file saving mechanism.

 #### What's needed
 * Key-Value scheme